Working with Geodatabase Metadata: Writing/Updating Metadata

 2. Define XML Feature as Metadata

-An AttributeCreator is used to create a metadata string attribute (geodb_metadata_string) that will hold the incoming XML definition contained in the xml_fragment attribute.
+An AttributeCreator is used to create a metadata string attribute (geodb_metadata_string) that stores the incoming XML definition from the xml_fragment attribute.
 In addition, the AttributeCreator will also be used to define the destination geodatabase format as metadata.
-This is done via the use of a format parameter (geodb_type) set to the value geodb_metadata.
+This is done using a format parameter (geodb_type) set to geodb_metadata.

 Add an AttributeCreator to the canvas and connect it to the metadata reader feature type.
 In the parameters, create the following attributes: